jkaewprateep/mysql_db-project_notes/README.md

 ## 🧸💬 CREATE table

-👧💬 🎈 Simple by define of information services and tabular storages for data information and aggregation process make it easy from installation, development, testing, deployment until maintenance and services </br>.
+👧💬 🎈 Simple by definition of information services and tabular storages for data information and aggregation process make it easy from installation, development, testing, deployment until maintenance and services </br>.
+🦤💬 ER-diagrams are useful at this stage when someone thinks it is work time amount on a simple chart diagram when they can start defining tables and procedures right-the-way, look into this side when all meta information is confirmed and process related are validated of data fields information.
+Simple database columns field mapping is easy and simple as eyes seeing but aggregated results do not always to be first-level observation, aggregation including time intervals, and update required information because sometimes it does not include data information in bale only but actions from users or results from confirmation process. </br>

 ```
 CREATE TABLE ContractInfo(